JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS:

 [image](https://gyazo.com/e28ccef593bd1afb5cdd1d22e533510d)

-NS: yes and one can tyne the effect of the   bumpmap  sliding it  up and  down

-NS: one can also play  with the  distance  it is  usuallt  set to 1 and keept  fixed
+NS:  yes and one can tyne the effect of the   bumpmap  sliding it  up and  down  one can also play  with the  distance  it is  usuallt  set to 1 and keept  fixed

 DS: what does it do?

-NS: usually  it compress the  information in the  bumpmap  picture

-NS: if the strength is  1
+NS:  usually  it compress the  information in the  bumpmap  picture  if the strength is  1

 DS: ok

-NS: light gray  is already out of  range  and  Black is  out of  range

-NS: so you get  jetky  bumpmaps  with flat tops and growes
+NS:  light gray  is already out of  range  and  Black is  out of  range  so you get  jetky  bumpmaps  with flat tops and growes

 DS: ok